Posted on 21.11.17

-The employment law team at Gorvins Solicitors run an advice line through campaign group Pregnant then Screwed to help those who feel they have been discrimination against whilst pregnant or on maternity leave.
+The employment law team at Gorvins Solicitors run an advice line through campaign group Pregnant Then Screwed to help those who feel they have been discriminated against whilst pregnant or on maternity leave.

 However, the publicity and increased awareness that pregnancy and maternity discrimination has been receiving in recent months is an incredibly positive step in the right direction.

 These new guidelines are without a doubt the most comprehensive produced to date and will not only be invaluable in educating employers on their obligations when managing their pregnant employees but also allow pregnant employees to better understand their rights so they can identify when discrimination is taking place.